 SOUTHDOCS and STUDENTS

-Southern Studies students, especially those in the Master’s program, work with SouthDocs filmmakers on projects throughout the year, and many pursue the M.A.
-Documentary track by working with SouthDocs.
-A recent project by graduate students is the summer 2014 Farish Street Project, which includes oral histories, film, and photography.
+Southern Studies students, especially those in the master’s program and the MFA in Documentary Expression program, work with SouthDocs filmmakers on projects throughout the year.
+A project by graduate students is the summer 2014 Farish Street Project, which includes oral histories, film, and photography.

 Highway 61 Radio